Got storage food? You need this course!

 I am amazed how many families have less then 1-2 days of food on hand.
 Don't let your children go hungry the next time "something happens," because sooner or later, the chances are it will happen.

-Scroll down and check out the "Everyday Emergencies" section below.
+Scroll down and check out the "Everyday Emergencies" section in the course curriculum below.

 And enroll in Food Storage Feast so you can...